Suzuki GV1400 Cavalcade: Design

 The Cavalcade features a 16 valve DOHC 1360 cc V4 with hydraulic lash adjusters and shaft drive for low maintenance.
 Many of the standard features on the Cavalcade were considered options on other motorcycles in 1985.
-The LX and LXE models feature self-cancelling turn signals, automatic rear pneumatic leveling system, rear suspension load pre-tensioner, air-adjustable damping on the front shocks that could be refilled with a standard tire pump connection, electronic cruise control, radio and cassette deck with LCD station display, volume and station selection controls on the handlebars, adjustment knob for the headlight, adjustable passenger floorboards, fore to aft top case adjustment for passenger comfort, adjustable handlebars and adjustable windshield.
+The LX and LXE models feature self-cancelling turn signals, automatic rear pneumatic leveling system, rear suspension load pre-tensioner, air-adjustable damping on the front shocks that could be refilled with a standard tire pump connection, electronic cruise control, radio and cassette deck with LCD station, volume and station selection controls on the handlebars, adjustment knob for the headlight, adjustable passenger floorboards, fore to aft top case adjustment for passenger comfort, adjustable handlebars and adjustable windshield.
 The radio is in a decorative housing that resembles a standard motorcycle fuel tank.
 The radio has an automatic volume control that raises and lowers the radio volume based on the speed of the motorcycle.
 The Cavalcade fuel tank is located under the driver's seat but is filled from the top of the decorative tank.
 A standard automobile-type oil filter is located midline of the underside of the chassis between the exhaust pipes.
 The engine is liquid cooled with a thermostatically-controlled electric fan.
 The radio antenna could be unscrewed and lowered so as not to interfere with the positioning of the weather cover, which was standard with all models.